rgommezz/react-native-chatgpt/README.md

 ## Features

-- **:fire: Serverless**: no need to use a custom backend to send messages to the chatbot
+- **:fire: Serverless**: you can easily integrate a powerful chatbot into your app without the need for a custom backend.
-- **:zap: Streaming support**: get a response as soon as it's available, similar to the ChatGPT web playground
+- **:zap: Streaming support**: experience lightning-fast responses as soon as they are available, similar to the ChatGPT web playground
-- **:speaking_head: Contextual**: keep track of the conversation by sending the `conversationId` and `messageId` along with the message
+- **:robot: Contextual**: keep track of the conversation by sending the `conversationId` and `messageId` along with the message
-- **:atom_symbol: Cross platform**: works on iOS, Android and Web
 - **:iphone: Expo compatible**: no need to eject to enjoy this component
 - **:hammer_and_wrench: Type safe**: fully written in TS
 - **:computer: Snack example**: a snack link is provided, so you can try it out in your browser